 Occasionally someone will write quite pointedly and tell me how distracting the typos and/or grammatical mistakes are.
 First, please understand that these are sermon outlines...not formal papers, and I know the typos are distracting.
 I will admit that it bothers me some to received unkind comments, but have learned not to be offended when someone tells me this as I have developed a tough skin.
 (1 Corinthians 13:1-7) Most who write have good intentions are a gracious.

 In the spirit of 2 Corinthians 11:1, 6-7, the truth is it is a miracle I am able to write at all having struggled all my life with the learning disability of dyslexia.
 I am in the process of revising each message on the web site (There are over a 400).
 I never received a lot of encouragement in my early life.
 One of my High School English teachers said I would never graduate...but I did and passed all my subjects in all my High School classes.
-She laughed when my mom told here I enrolled in college.
+She laughed when my mom told her I enrolled in college.
 I do not think she was being disrespectful, but just realitic.
-However with God's help I completed a five year program in four years and earned a bachelor's degree in Theology (ThB).
+However, with God's help I completed a five year program in four years and earned a bachelor's degree in Theology (ThB).
 When I mentioned to this teacher that I intended in enrolling in graduate school once again she offered no encouragement predicting failure.
 Yet, I finished my graduate work in 2000 and earned a Master's Degree in Biblical Studies (MBS).
 I finished the doctorate program at Bethany Seminary in in 2013 and received a PhD in Religion with a Bible Major.

 Knowing my past, it is simply a miracle I am able to write at all, but I believe God wants me too...so I do the best I can.
 Literally hundreds of people from all over the world have e-mailed me over the years telling me how much they appreciated the sermons and articles on the web site.
 So I think it has helped some.
-My web site is getting an average of six thousand visitors (not hits) each day.
+My web site is getting an average of six to nine thousand visitors (not hits) each day.

 (More on my experience as being dyslexic)